Kotlin/KEEP/proposals/context-parameters.md

   with(console) { logWithTime("hello") }  // no ambiguity, uses 'console'
 ```

+**§26** *(applicability, `DslMarker`)*: During context resolution, if at a certain scope there is a potential contextual value in scope (either coming from a context parameter or for implicit scope) marked with an annotation `@X` which is itself annotated with [`@DslMarker`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-dsl-marker/) then:

+- It is an _error_ for two such values to be available in the same scope.
+- If context resolution chooses a contextual value with the same annotation, but in an outer scope, it is a compilation _error_.
+- If a call binds to a receiver with the same annotation, it is a compilation _error_.

+These rules extend the usual behavior of `@DslMarker` to cover both receivers and context parameters uniformly.

+**§27** *(most specific candidate)*: When choosing the **most specific candidate** we follow the [Kotlin specification](https://kotlinlang.org/spec/overload-resolution.html#choosing-the-most-specific-candidate-from-the-overload-candidate-set), with one addition:

+* Candidates with context parameters are considered more specific than those without them.
+* But there is no other prioritization coming from the length of the context parameter list or their types.

+### Extended type inference algorithm

+**§28** *(lambda literal inference)*: the type inference process in the [Kotlin specification](https://kotlinlang.org/spec/type-inference.html#statements-with-lambda-literals) should take context parameters into account.
+Note that unless a function type with context is "pushed" as a type for the lambda, context parameters are never inferred.

 ### JVM ABI and Java compatibility

-**§27** *(JVM and Java compatibility)*: In the JVM a function with context parameters is represented as a regular function with the context parameters situated at the *beginning* of the parameter list.
+**§29** *(JVM and Java compatibility)*: In the JVM a function with context parameters is represented as a regular function with the context parameters situated at the *beginning* of the parameter list.
 The name of the context parameter, if present, is used as the name of the parameter.

 * Note that parameter names do not impact JVM ABI compatibility.